sercankulcu/sercankulcu.github.io/_thoughts/celebrating-small-wins.md

 What can I do now that I could not do a year ago?
 Which problem that once intimidated me has become routine?
 Which difficult conversation did I finally have?
 Which unfinished thing is now finished?

-Montaigne's habit of examining himself without turning every observation into a grand rule is useful here.
-Progress is often easier to see backward than forward.
+Progress is often easier to see against a particular earlier difficulty than against an ideal we keep revising.

 There may never be a final arrival.
 Most worthwhile pursuits keep opening new distances.